jsk-herman/paper-jsk/content/privacy-policy.md

 url: "/privacy-policy"
 hidemeta: true
 disableShare: true
+showtoc: true
+comments: false
-summary: "Privacy Policy for Somraj Saha's blog."
+summary: "Privacy Policy for Je Sian Keith Herman's blog."
 draft: false
 ---

-Last Revision Made On: **22-02-2021**
+Last Revision Made On: **2021-02-22**

 ## Information We Collect

-- **Contact information**: We might collect your name, email, mobile number, phone number, street, city, state, pincode, country and IP address.
+- **Contact information**: We might collect your name, email, mobile number, phone number, street, city, state, pincode, country, and IP address.
-- **Information you share**: We collect information & other details like email you share with us through HTML forms & other means of gathering user feedback like onlines questionnaires such as those from Google Forms and/or TypeForm.
+- **Information you share**: We collect information and other details like email you share with us through HTML forms and other means of gathering user feedback like online questionnaires such as those from Google Forms, TypeForm, Netlify Forms, and/or Github.
 - **Demographic information**: We may collect demographic information about you.
-  These information might include your age, your residence, country, gender, specific preferences for content & so on.
-They are collected through use of third-party trackers like Google Analytics, Cloudflare Analytics & Twitter Analytics.
+  These information might include your age, your residence, country, gender, specific preferences for content, and so on.
+They are collected through use of third-party trackers like Google Analytics, Cloudflare Analytics, and Twitter Analytics.
 We might collect this as a part of a survey also.
 - **Other information**: If you use our website, we may collect information about your IP address and the browser you're using.
-We might look at what site you came from, duration of time spent on our website, pages accessed or what site you visit when you leave us.
+We might look at what site you came from, duration of time spent on our website, pages accessed, or what site you visit when you leave us.
 We might also collect the type of mobile device you are using, or the version of the operating system your computer or device is running.